mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 There were still issues, but I was prepared this time.
 DesignAgency kept suggesting new flourishes to the design.
 I declined them all and told them to focus on the design I'd approved.
 I'm glad I did because they'd probably still be working on the website today.

-On the last day of the month, the final page still wasn't done.
-DesignAgency hadn't communicated with me about disengaging from the project.
+On the last day of the month, the final page still wasn't done, and DesignAgency hadn't communicated with me about disengaging from the project.

 On June 1st, the day after our contract officially ended, their dev told me that Isaac had authorized him to finish the outstanding work at no charge.
 He wrapped up the final page within two days.